 Yet, the better value in your cup can be found in the newer third wave coffee shops in Vienna.
 The newer breed tends to serve single-origin coffee and arguably the best specialty coffee in Vienna.
 Many coffee roasters are offering a cup that is often priced on par or less than its older predecessors (e.g. blends) for a higher-quality brew.

 If you’re searching for the best coffee places in Vienna, be sure to check out a few of the below recommendations.

-WHERE TO FIND THE BEST COFFEE PLACES IN VIENNA
+DISCOVER THE BEST COFFEE IN VIENNA

 Coffee Pirates is one of the bigger cafes in Vienna’s third wave coffee scene but you’ll be lucky to find a seat at any time of the day.
 The cafe’s large seating area offers table and lounge setting for groups.